 The doctor is looking for vitamin B12 and/or folate deficiency.
 If a symptomatic patient has decreased concentrations of vitamin B12 and/or folate, then it is likely that he has some degree of deficiency.
 The test results indicate the presence of deficiency, but do not necessarily reflect the severity of the anaemia or neuropathy associated with the deficiency.

-If a patient with a vitamin B12 or folate deficiency is being treated with supplements (or with B12 injections), then normal or elevated results indicate a response to treatment.
+If a patient with a vitamin B12 or folate deficiency is being treated with oral supplements (or with intramuscular B12 injections), then normal or elevated results indicate a response to treatment.
 It is not standard practice to monitor patients having regular B12 injections.

 High levels of B12 and folate are not usually monitored.
 Increased B12 may be seen in conditions such as leukemia or liver dysfunction.
 Increased folate may be seen with pernicious anaemia, vegetarian diets, or with a condition called bacterial overgrowth syndrome where bacteria multiply in the upper bowels.